David Jurgens

 Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), 2018

-pdf · supplementary · website and data · code
+paper · data · code

 RtGender: A Corpus of Responses to Gender for Studying Gender Bias.